empathyco/x/packages/x-adapter/README.md

   receives the request and returns a string.
 - `httpClient`: A function that will receive the endpoint and request options such as the parameters and will perform the request, returning a promise with the unprocessed response data.
-- `defaultRequestOptions`: Some options to configure how the request will behave by default, like if it is cancelable, a unique id to identify it, if it should use the body to send the params...
+- `defaultRequestOptions`: Default values for the endpoint configuration.
+You can use it to define if a request is cancelable, a unique id to identify it, anything but the `endpoint` can be set.
+  Check [EndpointAdapterOptions](https://github.com/empathyco/x/blob/main/packages/x-adapter/src/endpoint-adapter/types.ts) to see the available options.
 - `requestMapper`: A function to apply to the request parameters and transform them.
 - `responseMapper`: A function to apply to the response and transform it.